 We are committed to serving quality Scottish produce.
 Our preference is to source from within the NW Highlands Geopark and then from the wider Northern Highlands where possible.

-- Sea Fish - Bells Seafood Scrabster, Coast & Glen Inverness, occasional direct from boats
+Sea Fish - Bells Seafood Scrabster, Highland Fish, and direct from boats